Akin Odebunmi: Publications

 His papers have appeared in Studia Anglica Posnaniensia, Pragmatics, Intercultural Pragmatics, Linguistik Online, California Linguistic Note, Marang, Anglogermanica, Africa: Revista Do Centro De Estudos Africanos, Nordic Journal of African Studies, Review of Cognitive Linguistics, Pragmatics and Society, Pragmatics and Cognition, Multilingua, Iranian Journal of Society, Culture and Language and Journal of Pragmatics.

-He is the co-editor (with Arua E. Arua and Sailal Arimi) of Language, Gender and Politics: A Festshrift for Yisa Kehinde Yusuf, Language, Grammar and Applied Linguistics: Essays in Honour of Wale Osisanwo (with Ayo Osisanwo, Stella Ekpe and Helen Aduke), Face and Identity Construction in HIV/AIDS Discourse (with Joyce Mathangwane) and Language, Context and Society: A Festschrift for Wale Adegbite (with Kehinde A. Ayoola).
+He is the co-editor (with Arua E. Arua and Sailal Arimi) of Language, Gender and Politics: A Festschrift for Yisa Kehinde Yusuf, Language, Grammar and Applied Linguistics: Essays in Honour of Wale Osisanwo (with Ayo Osisanwo, Stella Ekpe and Helen Aduke), Face and Identity Construction in HIV/AIDS Discourse (with Joyce Mathangwane) and Language, Context and Society: A Festschrift for Wale Adegbite (with Kehinde A. Ayoola).
 Other co-edited works are; Style in Religious Communication in Nigeria (with Babajide Adeyemi), Perspectives on Media Discourse (with Rotimi Taiwo, and Akin Adetunji), Studies in Slang and Slogans (with Sola Babatunde, Akin Adetunji and Mahfouz Adedimeji), Language, Literature and Discourse (with Ayo Ogunsiji and Ayo Kehinde), The Sociology of English in Nigeria (with Akinmade Akande), English in the Theological Context (with Moses Alo), Essays on language, Communication and Literature in Africa (with Joyce Mathangwane), and Analysing Language and Humor in Online Discourse (with Rotimi Taiwo, and Akin Adetunji).
 He is also the author of Meaning in English:an introduction.
 He has contributed to the chapters of several books and journals while also writing book reviews.
 Over the years, Odebunmi has become an authority in non-native English usage in hospital interactions.